Disclosure: This page may contain affiliate links. To learn more, read our full disclosure policy.

 People tend to look at the skating community (a term Mike uses often) as a bunch of sketchy dudes with lots of piercings and tattoos.
 Mike would tell you different.
 There are a lot of great guys out there who just want to skate.
 So what if they look a little different than you?
 For Mike, skateboarding is a way to disconnect from the world, de-stress, and clear his head.
 Skating is for Mike the way writing is for me.
 It’s his outlet, and I respect that.

 When I tell people that my husband spends most of his time off skateboarding, I get a lot of raised eyebrows.
 Then they meet him.
 They learn that this “punk” is Army veteran and spent a year in Afghanistan.
 I tell them he also plays guitar, loves dogs, and has a gentle soul.
-Then they realize that he is great man who loves God and respects life.
-He is smart, works hard, and encourages me on my creative endeavors.
+Then they realize that he is a great man who loves God and respects life.
+He is smart, works hard, and encourages me in my creative endeavors.

 Some skateboarders do fit the stereotypical mold and wear a certain style of clothes, but human beings are so much deeper than that.
 And while I don’t know much about skateboarding, I think it’s awesome that Mike has his “thing.”
 His love for skateboarding will never die.